Atlas Runa

 Best for: Learners who want two speakers and a conversation format · N3

 Masa and Asami — both native speakers — talk to each other about everyday life in Japan.
 That's the whole format.
-No English.
-No lesson structure.
+No English translations, no bilingual scaffolding, no lesson structure.
 Just two people having a natural conversation, calibrated to roughly JLPT N3 difficulty, published multiple times a week since 2021 and still going strong into 2026 (most recent episode at time of writing: March 17, 2026).

 The two-speaker format matters pedagogically.
 Dialogue comprehension activates different listening skills than monologue — you have to track who's talking, follow conversational turns, and parse the informal speech patterns people actually use with each other.
 This is the stuff that makes real conversations click.
 Transcripts are available and episodes are also on YouTube with closed captions.